The R2Bucket bindings to use

 The key to look up

-if a file with the given key exists, false
+true if a file with the given key exists, false otherwise

 List the files in storage.

-: Only return keys that start with this stringFor example, to list all files under keys that start with user123/
+cursor: An opaque string that allows you to paginate over the keys in storageincludeMetadata: If true, include file metadata in the resultlimit: The maximum number of files to returnprefix: Only return keys that start with this stringFor example, to list all files under keys that start with user123/:

 let result = await storage.list({ prefix: 'user123/' });